INDOPACOM service members earned German Armed Forces proficiency and marksmanship badges

-A U.S. Army Pacific Soldier receives the silver German Armed Forces Proficiency Badge and the silver Schützenschnur badge June 30 at Schofield Barracks, Hawaii, during 25th Infantry Division's German Armed Forces Proficiency Badge and Schützenschnur badge awarding ceremony.
+SCHOFIELD BARRACKS, Hawaii – Eighty-nine out of 150 participants from the U.S. Indo-Pacific Command earned the German Armed Forces Proficiency Badge and the Schützenschnur badge, a decoration for weapons proficiency, June 30.

 The GAFPB and Schützenschnur badges are the Armed Forces of the Federal Republic of Germany decorations and are two of the several foreign awards U.S. service members can earn and wear on their dress uniform.

-(U.S. Army photo by Spc.
-Perla Alfaro)
+“I am grateful to have this opportunity to compete for these foreign badges,” said Sgt.
+1st Class Juan Mejia, an M1 armor crewman assigned to Headquarters Support Company, Headquarter and Headquarters Support Battalion, U.S. Army Pacific.
+“I encourage everyone to train and take on the challenge.
+It has been an awesome experience for me, and I am very happy to have earned it because it was by no means easy.”
+Mejia earned the gold Schützenschnur badge.

+To qualify for these badges all competitors must pass all events conducted within 4 days.
+Events included a 100-meter swim in uniform to be performed in under four minutes which also required participants to remove their uniform while staying afloat, a first aid test, donning Mission Oriented Protective Posture gear in a simulated contaminated environment, a pistol marksmanship test, a 12-kilometer road march carrying a minimum of a 35-pound ruck, a 1,000-meter sprint, a flexed-arm hang for time and a 1000-meter run.

 |Date Taken: